-A significant proportion of FSS mentees reported having a disability (44%, or 24,404 individuals), compared to 48% (or 26,459 individuals) who did not report having a disability.
-The disability status was unknown for 9% (or 4,824) of the mentees.
-Moreover, a majority of the mentees (61% or 34,072 individuals) reported having a long-term health condition, while for 6% (or 3,073 individuals) this information was unknown.
-The most common long-term health condition reported was a mental health condition, which was reported by 33% (or 18,350) of the mentees.
-This was followed by a long-term illness, disease, or condition, reported by 17% (or 9,199) of the mentees.
+A survey of customers from all of Fair Start found that a significant proportion of people reported having a disability (44%), compared to 48% who did not report having a disability.
+The disability status was unknown for 9% of the mentees.
+Moreover, a majority of the people (61%) reported having a long-term health condition, while for 6% this information was unknown.
+The most common long-term health condition reported was a mental health condition, which was reported by 33% of the people.
+This was followed by a long-term illness, disease, or condition, reported by 17% of the people.

-The number of mentees with reported mental health conditions is striking.
+The number of people with reported mental health conditions is striking.
 It is clear there is a strong link between these conditions and unemployment.
 Therefore, promoting mental health awareness and understanding both within employment services and in workplaces is crucial.
 This goes some way to support individuals, regardless of their mental health status, have fair and equal access to employment opportunities.

-An overview of the mentee's reported long-term health conditions is provided below:
+An overview of the reported long-term health conditions is provided below: